Discover it Cash Back vs. Citi Diamond Preferred: Which is better for a balance transfer?

 Discover it Cash Back vs. Citi Diamond Preferred balance transfer example

 Let’s imagine you have $5,000 in credit card debt.
-If you decide on a balance transfer with the Citi Diamond Preferred, you would pay a 5 percent (minimum $5) balance transfer fee on that $5,000, which comes to $250.
-You would then have 21 months to pay off your debt at 0 percent intro APR (16.74 percent to 27.49 percent variable APR after).
+If you decide on a balance transfer with the Citi Diamond Preferred, you would pay a 5 percent balance transfer fee ($5 minimum) on that $5,000, which comes to $250.
+You would then have 21 months to pay off your debt at a 0 percent intro APR (17.99 percent to 28.74 percent variable APR after).
 This means you would start off with a balance of $5,250 and would need to pay $250 per month to become entirely debt-free before your offer period ends.

-Why should you get Discover it Cash Back?
+Why should you get the Discover it Cash Back?

 The Discover it Cash Back offers some additional benefits that may be worth considering if you can’t decide between these two cards.
 Some of the perks include Social Security protection, the ability to easily freeze and unfreeze your credit card, $0 fraud liability, 24/7 customer service and a free FICO score on your credit card statement.

-This card lets you redeem rewards for direct deposits, statement credits, gift cards or purchases on Amazon or PayPal.
+This card lets you redeem rewards for direct deposits, statement credits, gift cards or purchases with select merchants (such as Amazon and PayPal).

 Recommended credit score